directus/directus/docs/app/file-library.md

    - Choose desired Folder from the Navigation Bar.
    - Click <span mi btn sec>create_new_folder</span> in the Page Header, name your folder, and click **"Save"**.
 2. Click <span mi btn>add</span> in the Page Header.
 A popover will appear.
-3. Add your file.
+3. Upload your file.
 You have 3 options:
-   - Drag a file from your desktop to the modal.
+   - Drag a file from your desktop to the popup.
    - Click the modal area to manually select a file from your device.
    - Click <span mi icon>more_vert</span> in the popover and choose **"Import from URL"**.
 4. Fill in any other information as desired.